 Physical and occupational therapy is recommended to improve muscle strength and prevent contractures.
 Special measures may be necessary to allow ventilator-dependent individuals to communicate.
 Additional therapies are symptomatic and supportive.
 For example, scoliosis may require surgical intervention.

 Another consideration is protein replacement therapy.
-Studies utilizing the mouse model of MTM have demonstrated that system injection of a genetically engineered (recombinant) MTM1 protein can prevent disease onset and progression in this model.
+Studies utilizing the mouse model of MTM have demonstrated that systemic injection of a genetically engineered (recombinant) MTM1 protein can prevent disease onset and progression in this model.

 Studies are underway to determine whether treatments aimed at the neuromuscular junction – the point where nerve cells and muscle cells meet – can help individuals with XLMTM.
 Researchers are studying the use of drugs that target proteins of the neuromuscular junction.
 Initial studies on zebrafish and mice (murine) models have shown significant improvement in fatigable weakness.
 Much more research, including human trials, are required to determine whether this potential therapy has a role in the treatment of individuals with XLMTM.